Skip to main content

 // should match the `id` in the returned credential

-const authenticator = getUserAuthenticator(user, body.id);
+const passkey: AuthenticatorDevice = getUserPasskey(user, body.id);

-if (!authenticator) {
+if (!passkey) {

-throw new Error(`Could not find authenticator ${body.id} for user ${user.id}`);
+throw new Error(`Could not find passkey ${body.id} for user ${user.id}`);

 }